-Level | Prerequisites: COMPASS Reading = 53 and COMPASS Writing = 40
+Level I Prerequisites: COMPASS Reading = 53 or REA 051 and COMPASS Writing = 40 or ENG 051

 This course prepares students for employment in hospitals, long-term care facilities or home care as a Nursing Assistant, using classroom, laboratory and clinical methods for learning basic nursing skills.
 Students must be at least 17 years of age.
 Criminal background check clearance is required.
 Attendance is mandatory for all sessions.
 There is no make-up time permitted.
 Any absences will result in withdrawal from the course.